ren-e/pmctl/README.md

 # macOS pmctl
-> :warning: **Only Intel systems supported at this moment**

 This application allows you to manipulate private power management settings from the command line interface.
+Both Intel and Apple Silicon systems are supported.

 ### Requirements
   - macOS >= 12.0